Recovery Performance of PhaseLift for Phase Retrieval from Coded Diffraction Patterns: Abstract

 \section{Abstract}

 The PhaseLift algorithm is an effective convex method for solving the phase retrieval problem from Fourier measurements with coded diffraction patterns (CDP).
 While exact reconstruction guarantees are well-established in the noiseless case, the stability of recovery under noise remains less well understood.
 In particular, when the measurements are corrupted by an additive noise vector $\vw \in \R^m$, existing recovery bounds scale on the order of $\norm{\vw}$, which is conjectured to be suboptimal.
 More recently, Soltanolkotabi conjectured that the optimal PhaseLift recovery bound should scale with the average noise magnitude, that is, on the order of $\norm{\vw}/\sqrt m$.
 However, establishing this theoretically is considerably more challenging and has remained an open problem.
-In this paper, we focus on this conjecture and provide a nearly optimal recovery bound for it.
-We prove that under adversarial noise, the recovery error of PhaseLift is bounded by $O(\log n \cdot \norm{\vw}/\sqrt m)$, and further show that there exists a noise vector for which the error lower bound exceeds $O\bigl(\frac{1}{\sqrt{\log n}} \cdot \frac{\norm{\vw}}{\sqrt m}\bigr)$.
-Here, $n$ is the dimension of the signals we aim to recover.
-Moreover, for mean-zero sub-Gaussian noise vector $\vw \in \R^m$ with sub-Gaussian norm $\sigma$, we establish a bound of order $O\bigl(\sigma \sqrt{\frac{n \log^4 n}{m}}\bigr)$, and also provide a corresponding minimax lower bound.
-Our results affirm Soltanolkotabi’s conjecture up to logarithmic factors, providing a new insight into the stability of PhaseLift under noisy CDP measurements.
+In this paper, we focus on this conjecture and prove that under adversarial noise, the recovery error of PhaseLift is bounded by $O\xkh{ \sqrt{\frac{\norm{\vw}\log n }{\sqrt m}}}\norm{\vx_0}$.
+Here, $\vx_0 \in \C^n$ is the signals we aim to recover.
+Moreover, for mean-zero sub-Gaussian noise vector $\vw \in \R^m$, a upper error bound and its corresponding minimax lower bound are also provided.
+Our results represent a significant step toward Soltanolkotabi's conjecture, offering new insights into the stability of PhaseLift under noisy CDP measurements.